statespacedev/starid/docs/index.rst

 .. toctree::
   :maxdepth: 2
-   :caption: Contents:

-introduction
+  :hidden:

+  sky
+  starpairs
+  notes

+starid
 ==================================================================================================================

 we'd like to have three parallel and sometimes/often independent workflows.